 They may be limited to first-time buyers, and require some form of homebuyer education or counseling.

-Every loan has its own requirements, so once you find the down payment and closing cost programs for your area, you'll need to get their specific guidelines.Click to see today's rates (Mar 28th, 2017)
+Every loan has its own requirements, so once you find the down payment and closing cost programs for your area, you'll need to get their specific guidelines.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 North Carolina's Community Partners Loan Pool, for example, provides up to 20 percent of the purchase price for homebuyer assistance.
 Repayment is deferred, and the interest rate is zero.

 To be eligible, buyers' income cannot exceed 80 percent of the AMI for their county.